-"From morn till night
+From morn till night

 To scratch and write

 Upon a three-legg'd stool;

 Nor mourn the joys

 Of truant boys

-Who stay away from school."
+Who stay away from school.

 There is a proverb which says, "It is a poor heart that never rejoices."
-Now, taking it for granted that the proverb speaks truth, and not wishing by our disregard of it to be thought poor-hearted, we-that is.
-M'Kenny and I were in the habit of rejoicing our spirits occasionally-not in the usual way, by drinking brandy and water (though we did sometimes, when nobody knew it, indulge in a glass of beer, with the red hot poker thrust into it), but by shouldering our guns and sallving forth to shoot the partridges, or rather grouse, which abound in the woods of Red River.
-On these occasions M'Kenny and I used to range the forest in company, enlivening our walk with converse, sometimes light and cheerful, often philosophically deep, or thinking of the "light of other days."
-We seldom went out without bringing home a few brace of gray grouse, which were exceedingly tame: so tame. indeed, that sometimes they did not take wing until two or three shots had been fired.
-On one occasion, after walking about for half-an-hour without getting a shot, we started a covey of seven, which alighted upon a tree close at hand; we instantly fired at the two lowest, and brought them down, while the others only stretched out their long necks, as if to see what had happened to their comrades, but did not fly away.
+Now, taking it for granted that the proverb speaks truth, and not wishing by our disregard of it to be thought poor-hearted, we, that is M'K---and I, were in the habit of rejoicing our spirits occasionally-not in the usual way, by drinking brandy and water, (though we did sometimes, when nobody knew it, indulge in a glass of beer, with the red-hot poker thrust into it to make it fizz,) but by shouldering our guns and sallying forth to shoot the partridges, or rather grouse, which abound in the woods of Red River.
+On these occasions M'K--- and I used to range the forest in company, enlivening our walk by chatting upon every sort of subject, and not unfrequently talking of our happy homes in "bonnie Scotland," and thinking of the "light of other days."
+We seldom went out without bringing home a few brace of gray grouse, which were exceedingly tame; so tame, indeed, that sometimes they did not take wing until two or three shots had been fired.
+On one occasion, after walking about for half an hour without getting a shot, we started a covey of seven, which alighted upon a tree close at hand; we instantly fired at the two lowest, and brought them down, while the others only stretched out their long necks, as if to see what had happened to their comrades, but did not fly away.
 Two more were soon shot; and while we were reloading our guns, the other three flew off to a neighbouring tree.
-In a few minutes more they followed their companions, and we had bagged the whole seven.
+In a few minutes more, they followed their companions, and we had bagged the whole seven.
 This is by no means an uncommon exploit, when the birds are tame; and though poor sport, yet it helps to fill your larder with somewhat better fare than it would often contain without such assistance.
 The only thing that we had to avoid was, aiming at the birds on the higher branches, as the noise they make in falling frightens those below.
 The experienced sportsman always begins with the lowest bird, and if they sit still after the first shot, he is almost sure of the rest.

-Shooting, however, was not our only amusement: sometimes, on a fine evening, we used to saddle our horses and canter over the prairie till Red River and the fort were scarcely visible in the horizon; or, following the cart road along the settlement, we called upon our friends and acquaintances; returning the polite "bonjour" of the French settler, as he trotted past us on his shaggy pony, or smiling at the pretty half-caste girls, as they passed along the road.
+Shooting, however, was not our only amusement: sometimes, on a fine evening, we used to saddle our horses and canter over the prairie till Red River and the fort were scarcely visible in the horizon; or, following the cart road along the settlement, we called upon our friends and acquaintances; returning the polite "bon jour" of the French settler, as he trotted past us on his shaggy pony, or smiling at the pretty half-caste girls, as they passed along the road.
 These same girls, by the way, are generally very pretty; they make excellent wives, and are uncommonly thrifty.
-With beads, and brightly coloured porcupines' quills, and silk, they work the most beautiful devices on the moccasins, leggins, and leathern coats worn by the inhabitants; and during the long winter months they spin, and weave an excellent kind of cloth, from the wool produced by the sheep of the settlement, mixed with that of the buffalo, brought from the prairies by the hunters.
+With beads, and brightly coloured porcupines' quills, and silk, they work the most beautiful devices on the moccasins, leggins, and leathern coats worn by the inhabitants; and during the long winter months, they spin, and weave an excellent kind of cloth, from the wool produced by the sheep of the settlement, mixed with that of the buffalo, brought from the prairies by the hunters.